davidasnider/tesla-collector/README.md

 # Introduction

-An API for the tesla.
+An API for the Tesla.
 Woohoo!
 The goal is to copy data into grafana for tracking, etc.

 ## Setup